Wearing away by scraping, rubbing or impact. The progressive wearing away of a tire in service.

 Tread design in which performance is dependent upon direction of rotation.

 The intermittent contact of tires in dual as they flex due to inadequate dual spacing or overload.

-A measurement, in inches, from the centre of the tread of one tire to the centre of the tread of the other tire in dual which provides clearance between duals for air circulation.
+A measurement, in inches, from the center of the tread of one tire to the center of the tread of the other tire in dual which provides clearance between duals for air circulation.